 Faraway Press is home to yours truly, John Jackson Miller, writer of comics, books, games, and nonfiction works about those things.

-My comics work ranges from umpteen small-press ventures to such titles as Marvel Comics' Iron Man and Crimson Dynamo, Bongo Comics' Bart Simpson, and Star Wars: Empire for Dark Horse Comics.
-I've been the regular writer of Star Wars: Knights Of The Old Republic since the beginning, and I wrote the comics adaptation of Indiana Jones and the Kingdom of the Crystal Skull.
+My comics work has included Marvel Comics' Iron Man, Bongo Comics' Simpsons, and Mass Effect and Conan stories for Dark Horse Comics.
+I also wrote the comics adaptation of Indiana Jones and the Kingdom of the Crystal Skull.

-In games, my work includes writing for the Star Wars Role-Playing Game, the massively multiplayer role-playing game, Sword of the New World, and reference guides including the Scrye Collectible Card Game Checklist & Price Guide.
+In games, my work includes writing for the Star Wars Role-Playing Game and reference guides including the Scrye Collectible Card Game Checklist & Price Guide.

 In non-fiction, my research specialties include studies into comic-book circulation history, which in 2002 spawned the first of four Standard Catalog of Comic Books volumes.
-I've also edited magazines including Comics Buyer's Guide, Comics & Games Retailer, and Scrye: The Guide to Collectible Card Games, serving also as Collectibles Editorial Director and later, Interactive Media Editorial Director for F W Publications.
-Since that time, I have continued my research interests on my other website, The Comics Chronicles.
-I occasionally write a column for Comics Buyer's Guide called "Longbox Manifesto."
+I've also edited magazines including Comics Buyer's Guide, Comics & Games Retailer, and Scrye: The Guide to Collectible Card Games, serving also as Collectibles Editorial Director and later, Interactive Media Editorial Director for F+W Publications.
+Since that time, I have continued my research interests on my other website, Comichron.

 This site provides behind-the-scenes information about my works, as well as answers to frequently asked questions.
 Here are some now...